• Skip to main content

 Helpful tips

-• If you want to make an iced cardamom latte, then skip on warming up the milk and don't froth it, simply combine the milk with the cardamom.
-Then, fill a tall glass with ice cubes and pour the espresso over.
+• If you want to make an iced cardamom latte, then skip warming up the milk and don't froth it, simply combine the milk with the cardamom.
+Then, fill a tall glass or a mason jar with ice cubes and pour the espresso over.
 Then, top with the cardamom milk and add sweetener to taste.

-• For a drink with less caffeine, then simply use caffeine-free coffee ground or swap the espresso for black tea (black tea contains almost half the amount of caffeine compared to coffee).
+• For a drink with less caffeine, then use caffeine-free coffee grounds or swap the espresso for black tea (black tea contains almost half the amount of caffeine compared to coffee).

 Close up on a the foam over a cardamom latte.